alexdebril/rss-atom-bundle/README.md

 - HTTP Headers support when reading feeds in order to save network traffic
 - Content filtering to fetch only the newest items
 - multiple feeds writing
+- Ability to use doctrine as a data source

 All classes are heavily tested using PHPUnit.